sgeorgievska/Game-Of-Life/README.md

 # Game-Of-Life
-A game about cellular automation and complex patterns.
+John Conway's Game of Life is about cellular automation and complex patterns.

 Brought to life with React, JavaScript, and CSS.